Maycus85/enterprise-endpoint-management-lab/README.md

 - Validated enforcement through sign-in telemetry
 - Successfully blocked cloud access from an untrusted device

-This demonstrates how device posture directly impacts authorization decisions — not just theoretically, but validated end-to-end in a live tenant.
+This demonstrates how device posture directly impacts authorization decisions, not just theoretically, but validated end-to-end in a live tenant.

 ---